RuralAnemone/resume/content.md

 #### June 2020 to Present

-Worked as a farmhand, doing general chores (planting, weeding, watering, harvesting, transportation) and helping customers at the storefront.
+Working as a farmhand, doing general chores (planting, weeding, watering, harvesting, transportation) and helping customers at the storefront.

 ---